 Some fitness trackers have GPS built right in.
 GPS is a nice feature for people who are trying to keep a regular fitness routine, as well as those who are training for an event.
 GPS-enabled fitness trackers are ideal for both cyclists and distance runners.
 Because GPS can pinpoint your location, you can expect accurate fitness data.
 However, since GPS relies on satellite signals, it may not work perfectly indoors, during storms, or in areas where trees or buildings cause signal interference.

-Only one Fitbit wearable, the Fitbit Surge, has GPS built in.
-This is the most expensive Fitbit model available, as it is the most feature-rich.
+First, the Surge.
 In addition to GPS, the Surge also monitors your heart rate, tells the time, and gives you call and text notifications.
 Unlike some other fitness trackers out there, the Surge doesn’t need to be told when you are going to sleep, since it has automatic sleep detection functionality.
 You can also control your workout playlist from your Surge.
 Another option to consider is the Polar M400 GPS sports watch.
 The Polar watch retails for the same amount as the Surge, but you can usually find it online for noticeably less than the MSRP.

 Want another option?
 The newest addition to the Fitbit family of wearables is the Fitbit Blaze, Fitbit’s first tracker with a full-color touchscreen.
 It comes in three different colors, and also offers GPS.
 Well, sort of.
 Unlike the Surge, which has built-in GPS, Blaze utilizes your smartphone’s GPS to get your position.
 If you exercise without your phone, this means you won’t be able to use GPS on the Blaze.